-I have completed a book about my great-great-grandfather’s Civil War experiences (along with his 1863 camp diary), and I plan to self-publish it in 2020.
+I have completed the book about my great-great-grandfather’s Civil War experiences (along with his 1863 camp diary).

 I also intend to return to creative writing.
 I wrote a few short stories years ago and have always intended to write more fiction when I had time.
 Recently I’ve realized it’s now or never, and I’ve started to write a romance novel set in Oregon in 1947.
 Wild blackberries will be in it.
 I’ve written two new short stories and had an old one published by the online literary journal Trampset.